exercism/r/exercises/concept/booking-up-for-beauty/.docs/introduction.md

 ### Durations

-A `duration`, such as `dhours(3)`, advances physical time by 3 hours, respecting irregularities such as DST that cause clock time to deviate from physical time.
+A `duration`, such as `dhours(3)`, increments physical time by 3 hours, respecting irregularities such as DST that cause clock time to deviate from physical time.

 All durations add a `d` prefix to the corresponding period: `dyears`, `dweeks`, etc.